 Accessibility Pledge for K-12 Computer Science Education

 In October, the pledge and related accessibility efforts were highlighted as part of the CSforALL Summit.
-AccessCSforAll PIs Richard Ladner and Andreas Stefik, and several of our collaborators were featured.
-Find recordings online of the following
+AccessCSforAll PIs Richard Ladner and Andreas Stefik, as well as several of our collaborators were featured.
+Find recordings online of the following:

-- SPECIAL GUEST: Daryl ‘Chill’ Mitchell, Actor and Accessibility Advocate
+- Daryl ‘Chill’ Mitchell, Actor and Accessibility Advocate

 AccessCSforAll is a collaboration between the Allen School of Computer Science and Engineering, DO-IT, and the University of Nevada Las Vegas.